-The sub-fund principally invests, without any sector or geographical restriction, in bond investment funds (undertakings for collective investment in marketable securities and/or other undertakings for collective investment (undertakings for collective investment in marketable securities and/or other undertakings for collective investment).
+The sub-fund principally invests, without any sector or geographical restriction, in bond investment funds (undertakings for collective investment in marketable securities and/or other undertakings for collective investment (undertakings for collective investment).

 The sub-fund may also invest directly in shares, bonds or other debt securities up to a maximum of 20% of its net assets.